kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

     name: muffin-orders-6b59d9cb88-ks7wb
     uid:  f5823a89-e03f-4752-b013-445643b8c7a0
   progressDeadlineSeconds: 1800
-  evacuators:
+  interceptors:
-    - evacuatorClass: deployment.apps.k8s.io
+    - interceptorClass: deployment.apps.k8s.io
       priority: 10000
       role: controller
 ```

 The node maintenance controller requests the removal of a pod from a node by the presence of the
-Evacuation.
-Setting `progressDeadlineSeconds` to  1800 (30m) should give potential evacuators
+EvictionRequest.
+Setting `progressDeadlineSeconds` to  1800 (30m) should give potential interceptors
-enough time to recover from a disruption and continue with the graceful evacuation.
+enough time to recover from a disruption and continue with the graceful eviction.
 If the
-evacuators are unable to evacuate the pod, or if there are no evacuators, the evacuation controller
+interceptors are unable to terminate the pod, or if there are no interceptors, the eviction request
-will attempt to evict these pods, until they are deleted.
+controller will attempt to evict these pods, until they are deleted.

-The only job of the node maintenance controller is to make sure that the Evacuation object exist
+The only job of the node maintenance controller is to make sure that the EvictionRequest object exist
-and has the `evacuation.coordination.k8s.io/instigator_nodemaintenance.k8s.io` finalizer.
+and has the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer.

 #### Pod Selection

-The pods for evacuation would first be selected by node (`.spec.nodeSelector`).
-NodeMaintenance
+The pods to be evicted (by EvictionRequest) would first be selected by node (`.spec.nodeSelector`).
-should eventually remove all the pods from each node.
-To do this in a graceful manner, the
+NodeMaintenance should eventually remove all the pods from each node.
+To do this in a graceful
-controller will first ensure that lower priority pods are evacuated first for the same pod type.
+manner, the controller will first ensure that lower priority pods are evicted/terminated first for
+the same pod type.
 The user can also target some pods earlier than others with a label selector.

 DaemonSet and static pods typically run critical workloads that should be scaled down last.